Programming Languages#

 6 return False

-code with different kinds of input values and related expected results.
+It is possible to use such a test function to test the contains_word code with different kinds of input values and related expected results.
 For instance, Listing 19 shows the test code, the algorithm’s code presented in this chapter, and some checks done by running the test code (and thus the algorithm itself) with different input values.
-Finally, the result of the various inspections is printed on screen by using the Python function print()
+Finally, the result of the various inspections is printed on screen by using the Python function print().

-as part of the material of the course
+as part of the material of the course.# 1# Test case for the algorithm

 2def test_contains_word(first_word, second_word, bib_entry, expected):